Elevate your experience and exposure to startups

 To graduate with the Certificate, students need to complete a 60-hour internship.
 Ideally, internships should be completed with a startup, but we will accept any internship you feel is entrepreneurial in nature.
 For example, a Fortune-500 company starting a new "intrapreneurial" unit, an older brand attempting to scale, or taking an entrepreneurial mindset within your role can count as entrepreneurial.
 If you have started or operate your own company, you may also utilize that experience to complete your internship requirement.
 We keep the criteria intentionally broad to encourage the whole-hearted pursuit of an internship that aligns with your passions and goals.

 Note: Prior approval for any kind of off-campus employment is a requirement of the F-1 student visa regulations.
 International students in F-1 status who pursue the Entrepreneurial Studies Certificate are encouraged to reach out to International Student and Scholar Services as soon as possible to discuss options for requesting off-campus employment authorization.
 If off-campus employment authorization is not possible for fulfilling this internship requirement, other options are available that will work towards the successful completion of the requirements of the Certificate.

-All students must pass a final capstone exam in entrepreneurship after all Certificate requirements are met and before your graduate.
-Students will receive information about submitting their final capstone a month before graduation.
+All students must submit a final capstone video after all Certificate requirements are met and before you graduate.
+For most students, this will be in your final semester of courses at CU.
+Students will receive information about submitting their final capstone video at the start of their final graduation.
 If you would like to learn more, please email our Program Coordinator.